ninabarzh/ipa/content/en/docs/take-back-power/what.md

 - Google activity: https://myactivity.google.com – shows what’s been searched, watched, spoken, and opened
 - Apple location history: Settings > Privacy > Location Services > System Services > Significant Locations
-- Photo metadata: Tap or right-click on a photo to see where/when it was taken—even if not shared
+- Photo metadata: Tap or right-click on a photo to see where/when it was taken, even if not shared
 - Calendar events, browser sync, autofill entries: These can show daily routines, travel, and habits
 - Fitness apps & step counters: Many log location in the background, even if you’ve disabled tracking elsewhere

-These are not always obvious threats—but they can feed a larger picture.
+These are not always obvious threats, but they can feed a larger picture.
 If someone knows your pattern better than you do, metadata is likely involved.

 ## A word on this section

 This isn’t about proving anything to anyone else.
-It’s about gathering quiet clarity—for you.
+It’s about gathering quiet clarity, for you.

 Don’t try to fix it all at once.
 Just start noticing.
 Note down what you find.
 And if anything feels *very* wrong, hit pause, and come back when you’re feeling steady.